Stress testing my finances

 Below I have designed some stress tests for myself.
 These will help prevent me from over exposing myself to possible insolvency or financial disaster.
 These are unlikely, but plausible scenarios that could happen in the foreseeable future.
 Each test has a color coded band of possibilities and outcomes.
 If I’m currently in the GREEN then there is no need for immediate concern.
 ORANGE means I am exposed to more risk than necessary and should take steps to relieve some financial tension in that area.
 RED means I need to address the problem immediately.

-My debt-to-income ratio is about 900%, 😯 which is quite high when compared to the national average of 163%.
+My debt-to-income ratio is currently about 900%, 😯 which is quite high when compared to the national average of 163%.
 However my debt to equity (net worth) ratio is well below 200%, which is very manageable.
 And having a diversified portfolio decreases my exposure to financial risk.
 Real estate investors in the U.S. and parts of Europe walked away from their underwater homes during the great recession, even though many of them were less indebted than I am today.
 So ratios are just statistics that mean very little by themselves.

 When it comes to personal finance there are no rules to determine what we should do.
 We must look at the situation in its entirety and not only one aspect of it.
 We want to increase our probability for financial success, and that could mean taking risks, but at the same time we don’t want to bite off more than we can chew.
 The point of a stress test is to find that fine line between using calculated risk to bolster returns, and not exceeding our comfort level.